Zakaria-Latif/pfs_server/README.md

 | createdAt  | Date   | The timestamp representing when the GroupToPlayer was created      |
 | updatedAt  | Date   | The timestamp representing when the GroupToPlayer was last updated |

-## Group Entity:
+## Group Entity

-*A Group is an entity that represents a collection of players who are participating together in a game or a tournament.
+_A Group is an entity that represents a collection of players who are participating together in a game or a tournament.
 It contains a name attribute that identifies the group, and is associated with a collection of GroupToPlayer entities that map players to the group.
-It also has a collection of Message entities, which contain messages sent between the players within the group.*
+It also has a collection of Message entities, which contain messages sent between the players within the group._

 | Field | Type | Description |
 | --- | --- | --- |